caloriscz/logmyday/.github/instructions/instructions.md.instructions.md

 ## Basic Project Information

 LogMyDay is a personal activity logging application.
-User can add tags to activities, manage backups, and view their logged activities.
+Users can add tags to activities, manage backups, and view their logged activities.

 The application is designed to be user-friendly and efficient for tracking daily activities.

 It consists of:

-- **LogMyDay.Api**: An ASP.NET Core Web API that provides endpoints for managing activities, tags, backups, and more.
-It handles authentication and data storage.
+- **LogMyDay.Api**: ASP.NET Core Web API providing activity, tag, backup, export endpoints.
-- **LogMyDay.App**: A Blazor Server application that serves as the main user interface, allowing users to log, view, and manage their daily activities.
+- **LogMyDay.App**: Blazor Server UI (single hosted instance per server) – server manages user sessions and credentials purely in memory.
+- **LogMyDay.App.Mobile**: MAUI + BlazorWebView client pointing to ANY user‑provided LogMyDay server (self-hosted).
+Supports dynamic server URL & credentials at runtime without restarting the app.
-- **LogMyDay.Domain**: Contains the core domain models and business logic, including entities and enums used throughout the application.
+- **LogMyDay.Domain**: Core domain entities and enums (pure, no infrastructure dependencies).
-- **LogMyDay.Shared**: Defines shared data transfer objects (DTOs) and interfaces for communication between the client and API.
-- **LogMyDay.Api.Tests**: Contains unit tests for the API and service layers to ensure reliability and correctness.
+- **LogMyDay.Shared**: DTOs + Refit interfaces (shared contract layer).
+- **LogMyDay.Api.Tests**: Unit / service tests.

 The project is designed for extensibility and separation of concerns, making it easy to maintain and expand.